lpfgarcia/ECoL/README.md

 # ECoL

 The Extended data Complexity Library (ECoL) is the implementation in R of a set of measures to characterize the complexity of classification problems based on ambiguity and separation between the classes and the data sparsity and dimensionality of the datasets.
-The measures were originally proposed by Ho and Basu (2002) and extend by many other works including the [DCoL Library](https://github.com/nmacia/dcol).
+The measures were originally proposed by Ho and Basu (2002) and extend by many other works including the [DCoL](https://github.com/nmacia/dcol).
 The main difference between the libraries is that ECoL provides bug fixes, generalizations and implementations of many other state-of-the-art measures.

 ### Technical Requirements